TV vs Monitor – Which One Should I Pick?

 While TVs are only available in Full HD and 4K UHD resolutions, monitors have an in-between option called QHD with 2560×1440 pixels.
 Moreover, there are ultra-wide monitors with 21:9 and 32:9 aspect ratios for a more immersive viewing experience.

-The ratio of screen resolution/screen size is called pixel density, which measures how many pixels per inch are there.
+The relation between screen resolution and screen size is called pixel density, which measures how many pixels per inch are there.
 Generally, 1920×1080 resolution is fine for a 32-inch TV, but not for a monitor larger than 24″.

-This is because low pixel density makes small items on the screen, such as text, appear smudgy and blurry if you’re looking at the screen from up close.
+This is because low pixel density makes small items on the screen, such as text and icons, appear smudgy and blurry if you’re looking at them from up close.
 The chart below depicts the ideal watching distance for a particular screen size/resolution.

 best tv for monitor